remoteintech/remote-jobs/company-profiles/giant-swarm.md

 ## Company blurb

-Giant Swarm is a leader in cloud-native infrastructures and provides managed Kubernetes clusters to run containerized applications both on-premises and in the cloud.
+Giant Swarm is a leader in cloud-native infrastructure and provides managed Kubernetes clusters to run containerized applications both on-premises and in the cloud.
 Automation is essential for us and our stack consists of microservices and Kubernetes Operators (custom controllers).